Melbourne to reunite with Vic regions

 MELBURNIANS will be able to enter regional Victoria before next weekend as part of further eased COVID-19 restrictions when the state hits its eighty per cent full vaccination target.

-Premier Daniel Andrews the latest round of rules will take effect from 6pm on Friday, as the state closes in on 80 per cent of people 16 or over being fully vaccinated.
+Premier Daniel Andrews said the latest round of rules will take effect from 6pm on Friday, as the state closes in on 80 per cent of people 16 or over being fully vaccinated.

 Under the changes, statewide travel will return, outdoor masks are scrapped and indoor entertainment venues, gyms and retail can reopen for fully vaccinated patrons.